olgarojasv2/Web-Scraping-/README.md

 ## Data Collection Process

 ### Goodreads
 Before 2020 Goodreads had an API which gave developers access to their data.
-Nevertheless, that changed -all information is included in the Terms and Conditions of Goodreads.
+Nevertheless, that changed -all information is included in the Terms and Conditions of Goodreads-.
 Goodreads allows users to export their data in a CSV file form.
-The indications how to access to your information are in this link: https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs
+The indications of how to access your information are in this link: https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs

 ### Rijksmuseum
-For the Rijksmuseum different links were used.
+For the Rijksmuseum different links were utilised.
 Initially, the collections were analysed: https://www.rijksmuseum.nl/nl/collectie
-Moreover, to minimise the scope, within the collection, the portraits were used.
+Moreover, to minimise the scope, within the collection, the portraits were employed.
 This link was used to decide the corpus: https://www.rijksmuseum.nl/nl/collectie/node/Portretten--a7c5ba17a2c44f96a25b7c8e0f6fa33d?collectionSearchContext=Art&page=1&sortingType=Popularity&facets[0].id=a7c5ba17a2c44f96a25b7c8e0f6fa33d&facets[0].nodeRelationType=HasRijksTheme

 From that link, the selection of 6 paintings was made.
 These are the ones: